-3.4b Separating the balljoint from the hub carrier
+3.4b Separating the balljoint from the hub

-- 35 Tighten the driveshaft retaining nut to the specified torque then stake the nut into the driveshaft groove using a small punch (see illustration). - 36 Tighten the wheel bolts to the specified torque and refit the wheel trim.

-1 The forged type suspension arm is fitted to all models except pre-May 1983 1.1 litre versions.
+- 35 Tighten the driveshaft retaining nut to the specified torque then stake the nut into the driveshaft groove using a small punch (see illustration). - 36 Tighten the wheel bolts to the specified torque and refit the wheel trim. - 3 Front suspension lower arm (forged type) - removal, overhaul and refitting - 1 The forged type suspension arm is fitted to all models except pre-May 1983 1.1 litre

-- 2 Jack up the front of the car and support it on stands (see "Jacking and Vehicle Support"). - 3 Undo the nut and remove the pivot bolt securing the lower arm at its inboard end (see illustration). - 4 Disconnect the lower arm balljoint from the hub carrier by removing the nut and pinchbolt.
+- 2 Jack up the front of the car and support it on stands (see "Jacking and Vehicle Support"). - 3 Undo the nut and remove the pivot bolt securing the lower arm at its inboard end (see illustration) - 4 Disconnect the lower arm balljoint from the hub carrier by removing the nut and pinchbolt.
 Note that the pinch-bolt is of the socketheaded (Torx) type and a special key or socket bit (available from accessory shops) will be required for this purpose (see illustrations). - 5 Unscrew and remove the nut, washer and bush from the end of the anti-roll bar as described in Section 5 (or tie-bar on 1985 RS Turbo models) (see illustration).
 Withdraw the arm from under the car.